wp-plugins/genesis-title-toggle/readme.txt

 3. If you check "hide" on Theme Settings, this metabox is displayed on the Edit screen.

 == Changelog ==

+= 1.6 =
+* Updated the metabox code to prevent conflicts with other plugins
+* General refresh of the code to make it cleaner and easier to read

 = 1.5 =
 * Add HTML5 Support for Genesis 2.0